MediaMonitoringAndAnalysis/DocumentsProcessing/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## TODO
-- test local pipeline for metadata extraction and figures description.
+- test local pipeline for metadata extraction and figures description (high priority).
-- add processing of word and pptx (through conversion of these to pdf, or through different pipelines, depending on the performance).
+- add processing of word and pptx (through conversion of these to pdf, or through different pipelines, depending on the performance) (high priority).
-- test all pipelines run properly and results are easily generated.
+- test all pipelines run properly and results are easily generated (high priority).
-- generate poetry file for the project.
+- generate poetry file for the project (high priority).
-- test local api for pdf processing.
+- test local api for pdf processing (medium priority).
-- test dockerfile.
+- test dockerfile (medium priority).
-- create docker-compose file.
+- create docker-compose file (low priority).
 - update README if needed.